 The lock is easily controlled and managed within our SmartThings app.
 You can see how it works within the app in our YouTube video.

-If you are an Apple lover with an iPhone/iPad and you’re committed to using HomeKit, that’s a different story.
+If you are an Apple lover with an iPhone/iPad and you’re committed to using HomeKit, then this is your pick.

 Having Siri unlock your door with Schlage Sense is impressive and easy to use.
-While it has less reviews since it’s more of a specialty lock, it still has mostly positive ratings.
+HomeKit has a great interface and is known for its strong security.
+While Sense has less reviews since it’s more of a specialty lock, it still has mostly positive ratings.

 Other Smart Locks

 Another similar option is the Schlage Touch.
 It’s the least expensive lock but also has fewer features.
 It’s Grade 2 certified for residential locks and doesn’t have remote access, smart home connections, or alarm technology.

 We recommend paying a little more to go with Schlage Sense, Connect, or Encode, since these can grow as you add more smart home devices.